 However, maybe you want to delete or clear that terminal command history and start fresh?
 The following segment explains the process of viewing and then optionally deleting, clearing, or removing the terminal history; also known as bash command history.

-To view the complete history of commands typed in the terminal “for the logged in user", open the terminal and type history
+To view the complete history of commands that have been typed into the terminal “for the logged in user”,

-- Login with the user account whose terminal history you plan to clear
+- First, login with the user account whose terminal history you plan to clear.

 - Then, open a terminal window Ctrl + Alt + T

 - Next, type history -c and then press Enter.

 - Repeat the process if necessary for each user account.